 In Kubernetes, Jaeger can be deployed as a set of containerized services, including the agent, collector, query service, and storage backend.
 It can be used to monitor and troubleshoot containerized microservices and distributed applications running in a Kubernetes cluster.

-Elastic Stack, commonly referred to as the ELK Stack, is a collection of open-source software products designed for searching, analyzing, and visualizing large volumes of data in real-time.
-The acronym “ELK” stands for Elasticsearch, Logstash, and Kibana, which are the primary components of the stack.
-In more recent versions, Elastic Stack also includes a lightweight data shipper called Beats.
+Elastic Stack, commonly referred to as the ELK Stack, is a collection of tools for collecting, searching, analyzing, and visualizing operational data such as logs, metrics, traces, and events.
+The original acronym “ELK” stands for Elasticsearch, Logstash, and Kibana.
+In modern Elastic deployments, teams may also use Beats or Elastic Agent to collect and ship Kubernetes, infrastructure, and application telemetry.

 The Elastic Stack can be used to monitor and analyze logs, metrics, and events generated by a Kubernetes cluster and its applications.
 The stack can help gain insights into the performance and health of Kubernetes applications, troubleshoot issues, and ensure the proper functioning of these systems.